TerminalDZ/electron-php-mysql/README.md

 This command will:

 1. Start the MySQL server
-2. Launch the PHP development server
+2. Launch the PHP development server on port 5555
 3. Start a separate PHP server for phpMyAdmin
-4. Open the Electron application window
+4. Open the Electron application window with an embedded iframe loading content from `http://localhost:5555`

-The main application will load from `http://localhost:5555`.

 ### Accessing phpMyAdmin